Is it necessary to be accepted by a faculty member in his or her lab?

 Applicants must receive an overall band score of 7.0 or higher for the IELTS exam.

-Can I apply to be admitted for the Spring semester instead of in August?
+Can I apply to be admitted for the Spring semester instead of Fall?

 Yes, but the majority of our M.S and Ph.D. admissions—and funding—follow an annual cycle, with applications due December 1 for students to begin their studies in August.
 The availability of funding at other times of the year is more constrained.
 However, beginning studies in the spring or summer is possible and decided on a case by case basis.